-Milk of Magnesia (Phillips) is a popular product, which can be used as an antacid to manage the symptoms of heartburn and indigestion.
-Additionally, Milk of Magnesia is used to help with stomach discomfort, flatulence (gas) and as a laxative to help with constipation.
+Milk of Magnesia (Phillips) is a popular product that can be used as an antacid to manage the symptoms of heartburn and indigestion.
+Additionally, Milk of Magnesia is used to help with stomach discomfort flatulence (gas) and as a laxative to help with constipation.

-Milk of Magnesia does not contain the same active ingredient(s) as Gaviscon; however magnesium hydroxide has similar (almost equal) effectiveness to neutralise stomach acid as sodium bicarbonate (eMC, 2020), which is one of the ingredients in Gaviscon range.
+Milk of Magnesia does not contain the same active ingredient(s) as Gaviscon; however, magnesium hydroxide has similar (almost equal) effectiveness to neutralize stomach acid as sodium bicarbonate (eMC, 2020), which is one of the ingredients in the Gaviscon range.

 4. Maalox Plus as Gaviscon alternative

-Similarly to Maalox, Maalox Plus contains aluminium hydroxide and magnesium hydroxide which act as antacids to neutralise stomach acid.
+Like Maalox, Maalox Plus contains aluminum hydroxide and magnesium hydroxide, which act as antacids to neutralize stomach acid.
 Maalox Plus contains a third active ingredient – simeticone.
-Simeticone is an antiflatulent/antifoaming agent, which is used to help with bloating and discomfort caused by trapped wind.
-Patients who experience symptoms of heartburn and bloating (trapped wind) may find this alternative product even more effective than Gaviscon range of products.
+Simeticone is an antiflatulent/antifoaming agent used to help with bloating and discomfort caused by trapped wind.

 Gaviscon alternative products: Chewable tablets

-Rennie range of antacid tablets contains calcium carbonate and magnesium carbonate.
-Although the combination of active ingredients is not the same as with Gaviscon range of liquid antacid and tablets, Rennies contain commonly used antacid compound and will help with symptoms of indigestion and heartburn.
+Rennie’s range of antacid tablets contains calcium carbonate and magnesium carbonate.
+Although the combination of active ingredients is not the same as with the Gaviscon range of liquid antacids and tablets, Rennies contain commonly used antacid compound and will help with symptoms of indigestion and heartburn.

 Rennies are commonly available over the counter in supermarkets and pharmacies.

-Tums are standing out from the crown of antacid products with the range of unique flavours for their variety including assorted fruit and assorted berries flavours with advertised ‘delicious taste’.
+Tums are standing out from the crown of antacid products with a range of unique flavours for their variety, including assorted fruit and assorted berries flavours with advertised ‘delicious taste.’
 Tums contain calcium carbonate as an active ingredient.

-ENO offers an alternative form of antacid medication not only to Gaviscon, but also other heartburn drugs.
-ENO comes in the form of powers which are mix with water and consumed.
-ENO contains sodium carbonate, sodium bicarbonate and citric acid, which can be used in the relief of heartburn and indigestion.
-ENO powders can be bought online , high street pharmacies do not stock this product.
+ENO offers an alternative form of antacid medication to Gaviscon and other heartburn drugs.
+ENO came in the form of powers mixed with water and consumed.
+ENO contains sodium carbonate, sodium bicarbonate, and citric acid, which can be used to relieve heartburn and indigestion.

 Gaviscon alternative products: proton pump inhibitors (PPIs)